golang/dep/docs/glossary.md

 * For the current project, the location of the `Gopkg.toml` file defines the project root
 * For dependencies, the root of the network [source](#source) (VCS repository) is treated as the project root

 These are generally one and the same, though not always.
-When using dep inside a monorepo, multiple `Gopkg.toml` files may exist at subpaths for discrete projects, defining each of those import paths as Project Roots.
+When using dep inside a monorepo, multiple `Gopkg.toml` files may exist at subpaths for discrete projects, designating each of those import paths as Project Roots.
 This works fine when working directly on those projects.
 If, however, any project not in the repository seeks to import the monorepo, dep will treat the monorepo's as one big Project, with the root directory being the Project Root; it will disregard any and all  `Gopkg.toml` files in subdirectories.

 This may also be referred to as the "import root" or "root import path."

 ## Solver

 "The solver" is a reference to the domain-specific SAT solver contained in [gps](#gps).
-More detail can be found on its [reference page](solver.md).
+More detail can be found on its [reference page](the-solver.md).

 ## Source

 The remote entities that hold versioned code.
 Sources are specifically the entity containing the code, not any particular version of thecode itself.

-Used in lieu of "VCS" because Go package management tools will soon learn to use more than just VCS systems.
+"Source" is used in lieu of "VCS" because Go package management tools will soon learn to use more than just VCS systems.

 ## Source Root